femdias/femdias.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Predoctoral Research Fellow at Cornell University CIDER and a Master’s candidate in Economics at the Vancouver School of Economics at the University of British Columbia (UBC).
+I'm a Predoctoral Research Fellow at Cornell University's CIDER and a Master’s candidate in Economics at the Vancouver School of Economics at the University of British Columbia (UBC).
 I did my Bachelor in Economics at the University of São Paulo (FEA-USP).
 My research interests are development economics and applied microeconomics.
 My CV is available [here](https://femdias.github.io/files/CV Felipe Macedo Dias.pdf)